President of AONTAS (Ireland)

 Nominated by AONTAS

-I am privileged to currently be President of AONTAS (The Irish National Adult Learning Organisation); a position I have held for 5 years, as well as the Director of An Cosán Virtual Community College (VCC).
-Prior to this work I also held the role of CEO of at An Cosán where prior to my role as the AONTAS President, I was part of the steering committee which helped to establish the Community Education Network (CEN) 10 years ago this year.
+Liz Waters is the President of AONTAS (The Irish National Adult Learning Organisation) and the Director of An Cosán Virtual Community College (VCC).
+She has also worked as the CEO of An Cosán and has been a member of the steering committee which helped to establish the Community Education Network (CEN).

-VCC is an award winning social enterprise bringing education through online blended learning to communities struggling with the injustice of poverty.
-I was CEO of An Cosán one of the biggest community education organisations in Ireland.
-I wanted to scale the organisation’s social impact and so initiated VCC.
-Upon winning a Social Entrepreneur’s Award in November 2014 I stepped aside as CEO to develop and direct this new initiative.
+An Cosán VCC is an award winning social enterprise bringing education through online blended learning to communities struggling with the injustice of poverty.
+As the CEO of An Cosán Liz wanted to scale the organisation’s social impact and initiated VCC.
+Upon winning a Social Entrepreneur’s Award in November 2014 she stepped aside as CEO to develop and direct this new initiative

-I am a very experienced community education/development practitioner and I have considerable experience in the formal and non-formal adult/community education sector including but not limited to curriculum development and teaching at basic, further, and higher education; instructional design for blended learning; validation and accreditation and quality assurance.
-I have experience in strategic planning; project management; lobbying and advocacy; partnership development and fundraising at corporate philanthropic and state level.
+Liz Waters is a very experienced community education/development practitioner and has considerable experience in the formal and non-formal adult/community education sector including but not limited to curriculum development and teaching at basic, further, and higher education; instructional design for blended learning; validation and accreditation and quality assurance.